The ace team won the WNBA championship for the first time, and the rookie coach won the championship to create history – yqqlm-breakinglatest.news-Breaking Latest News

 Source: NBA Wide Angle

-The ace guard Chelsea Gray, who scored 20 points, 5 rebounds and 6 assists in this game, won the Finals MVP, while coach Becky Hammon became the first coach in WNBA history to win the championship in his first season in charge.
+The ace guard Chelsea Gray, who scored 20 points, 5 rebounds and 6 assists in this game, won the Finals MVP, while coach Becky Hammon became the first coach in WNBA history to win the championship in his first season.

 “My players are unbelievable on the field, they are extraordinary human beings, they care and take care of each other.”
-Coach Becky Hammon said: “It’s such a joy, they Top players, they love great moments.”
+Coach Becky Hammon said: “It’s such a joy, they Top players and they love great moments.”

 After winning the championship, coach Becky Hammon gave all the credit to his players.Return to Sohu, see more